ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ## The climate science foundation

-[The Arctic’s sea ice loss—12.2% per decade since 1979](https://climate.nasa.gov/vital-signs/arctic-sea-ice/?intent=121)—exemplifies climate feedback loops.
+[The Arctic’s sea ice loss, 12.2% per decade since 1979](https://climate.nasa.gov/vital-signs/arctic-sea-ice/?intent=121), exemplifies climate feedback loops.
 Ice reflects sunlight (albedo effect), but its retreat exposes dark ocean waters that absorb nine times more heat, accelerating Arctic amplification .
 This destabilises the jet stream, triggering extreme weather in mid-latitudes, such as prolonged droughts and intensified storms.

 The 2025 Arctic sea ice maximum was the lowest recorded, with the Greenland Ice Sheet nearing irreversible disintegration at 1.5–2.2°C of warming.
 Thawing permafrost releases methane, a greenhouse gas 84 times more potent than CO₂ over 20 years, further accelerating warming.